martinpaljak/NFC/README.md

 JavaCardPro NFC suite (MagicNFC) is the convergence of mobile web and physical world (NFC tags), underlined by modern PKI based security.
 Usable with the most ubiquitious computing platform - smartphones.
 Without requiring any extra apps.

+Technically: MagicNFC provides a JavaCard application with the AID of `D2760000850101` that implements a [NFC Forum Type 4 tag](https://nfc-forum.org/build/specifications) with a NDEF payload of a dynamic URL.

 ## Authenticated tap

 Unlike some similar proprietary solutions, Authenticated taps use well established, developer-friendly and modern web based technologies: